 Hi!
-I’m Piraya and I am a medical student at UEA.
-This is my 4th year in Norwich and I have enjoyed it so much!
+I’m Piraya and I am a final year medical student at UEA.
+This is my 5th year in Norwich and I have enjoyed it so much!

 Back to when I was doing my A levels, I remember looking through all the medical schools in the UK and I remember that UEA’s Norwich Medical School was one of the top choices that I picked to apply for.
 One of the reasons is that medical students at UEA get to go on clinical placement starting in first year which means we get patient contact very early on so by the time we graduate, we are very competent and comfortable to work in healthcare setting.
 Similarly to other courses, the teaching is always delivered in small seminar groups allowing all students to be able to ask questions and discuss and refine their understanding of the lessons.